Navarro Stunned By Wildcard As Djokovic-Kyrgios Doubles Run Ends

 AFP

-Brisbane, Australia: Australian wildcard Kimberly Birrell stunned second seed Emma Navarro on Wednesday while the doubles act of Novak Djokovic and Nick Kyrgios came to a shuddering halt at the Brisbane International.
+Brisbane: Australian wildcard Kimberly Birrell stunned second seed Emma Navarro yesterday while the doubles act of Novak Djokovic and Nick Kyrgios came to a shuddering halt at the Brisbane International.

 But it was all smiles from defending men's champion Grigor Dimitrov, who powered into the quarter-finals in straight sets.